chromium/chromium/docs/ios/objects.md

 WebStates (additions, moves, removals, replacements).

-The WebStateList also has a delegate that is invoked when a WebState when WebStates are added to or removed from the WebStateList.
+The WebStateList also has a delegate that is invoked when a WebState is added to or removed from the WebStateList.
 This is used to attach all necessary tab helpers to the WebState.

 The corresponding object on desktop is TabStripModel.